Nancypraj936/SQL-projects-codechef/README.md

 Hi!
 I’m Nancy 👋

 This repository is a collection of:
-- ✅ CodeChef SQL problem solutions
+- ✅ My solutions to CodeChef SQL problems
-- 🗂️ SQL practice projects
+- 🗂️ SQL practice projects and queries
 - 📖 Simple explanations to help learners understand SQL easily

 ---